-Controller/Exporter Customer, as set forth in the Agreement Processor/Importer CB Insights, as set forth in the Agreement Date of the Clauses As of the date of the Agreement Module Module Two: Transfer Controller to Processor Data Controller/Exporter is engaged in Consumption of the specified Services under the Agreement Data Controller/Exporter is using the personal data which is being transferred for the following purposes or activities CB Insights' specified Services under the Agreement Data Processor/Importer is engaged in The provision of the Services specified in the Agreement Categories of data subjects The data subjects are those who are the object of the Processing set forth in the
+Controller/Exporter Customer, as set forth in the Agreement Processor/Importer CB Insights, as set forth in the Agreement Date of the Clauses As of the date of the Agreement Module Module Two: Transfer Controller to Processor Data Controller/Exporter is engaged in Consumption of the specified Services under the Agreement Data Controller/Exporter is using the personal data which is being transferred for the following purposes or activities CB Insights' specified Services under the Agreement Data Processor/Importer is engaged in The provision of the Services specified in the Agreement Categories of data subjects The data subjects are those who are the object of the Processing set forth in the Agreement, namely Customer's designated end users of the Services Categories of personal data Full Name, Business email address, IP address of each Customer user.
+Sensitive or special category data n/a Frequency of the transfer Continuous per Customer's consumption of the Services

-Agreement, namely Customer's designated end users of the Services Categories of personal data Controller/Exporter determines and controls, in its sole discretion, the information transferred by and through its consumption of the Services or as otherwise provided to CB Insights.
-Sensitive or special category data n/a Frequency of the transfer Continuous per Customer's consumption of the Services Nature of the processing Data Processor/Importer will Process Personal Data as necessary to perform the Services pursuant to the Agreement, as further specified in the Documentation, and as further instructed by Data Controller/Exporter in its use of the Services.
+Nature of the processing Data Processor/Importer will Process Personal Data as necessary to perform the Services pursuant to the Agreement, as further specified in the Documentation, and as further instructed by Data Controller/Exporter in its use of the Services.
 Consistent with the Services, processing operations include receiving data, collection, accessing, retrieval, recording, and data entry; holding data, including storage, organisation and structuring; and using data, including analysing and testing.
-Purpose of the data transfer and further processing To Process Personal Data as necessary to perform the Services pursuant to the Agreement and as further instructed by Controller/Exporter in its use of the Services Retention period (or criteria used to determine retention) Personal Data is retained for the period of the Agreement unless otherwise retained for legal or compliance purposes or as otherwise permitted by Applicable Data Protection Law For the purposes of Clause 7 Docking Clause is included For the purpose of Clause 9(a), use of sub-processors, the data importer has the Data Controller's/Exporter's General written authorization for the engagement of sub-processors in accordance with Section 4 of the DPA For the purposes of the Clause 9(a), the Data Processor/Importer shall specifically inform the Data Controller/Exporter in writing of any intended changes to that list through the addition or replacement of sub- processors at least Ten (10) days in advance, in accordance with Section 4 of the DPA
+Purpose of the data transfer and further processing To Process Personal Data as necessary to perform the Services pursuant to the Agreement and as further instructed by Controller/Exporter in its use of the Services, including providing personalized information and content based on Customer's activities and interests communicated or provided to CB Insights and providing, improving, and maintaining the Services.
+Retention period (or criteria used to determine retention) Personal Data is retained for the period of the Agreement unless otherwise retained for legal or compliance purposes or as otherwise permitted by Applicable Data Protection Law For the purposes of Clause 7 Docking Clause is included For the purpose of Clause 9(a), use of sub-processors, the data importer has the Data Controller's/Exporter's General written authorization for the engagement of sub-processors in accordance with Section 4 of the DPA For the purposes of the Clause 9(a), the Data Processor/Importer shall specifically inform the Data Controller/Exporter in writing of any intended changes to that list through the addition or replacement of sub- processors at least Fourteen (14) days in advance, in accordance with Section 4 of the DPA For the purposes of Clause 11, Redress Option concerning redress with an independent dispute resolution body is not included For the purposes of Clause 13, the competent supervisory authority is Republic of Ireland For the purposes of Clause 17, governing law shall be the law of the Republic of Ireland

-For the purposes of Clause 11, Redress Option concerning redress with an independent dispute resolution body is not included For the purposes of Clause 13, the competent supervisory authority is Republic of Ireland For the purposes of Clause 17, governing law shall be the law of the Republic of Ireland For the purposes of Clause 18, choice of forum and jurisdiction shall be the Republic of Ireland Technical and organisational measures including technical and organisational measures to ensure the security of the data The technical and organization measures set forth in Annex II to the Standard Contractual Clauses (Appendix I to the DPA)
+For the purposes of Clause 18, choice of forum and jurisdiction shall be the Republic of Ireland Technical and organisational measures including technical and organisational measures to ensure the security of the data The technical and organization measures set forth in Annex II to the Standard Contractual Clauses (Appendix I to the DPA)